tristanic/isolde/isolde/docs/source/commands/isolde_restrain.rst

    list of other (non-hydrogen) atom names with the customAtomNames argument, but this should rarely be necessary.

 If *templateAtoms* is provided and *useCoordinateAlignment* is True, steps 2-6 are performed.
 Otherwise, steps 4-6 are omitted.
-If the model is used as its own reference and *perChain* is true, only the **intra** chain distances will be restrained, with no restraints between chains.
+If *perChain* is true, only the **intra** chain distances will be restrained, with no restraints between chains.

 2. A sequence alignment is performed for each pair of chains, yielding lists of corresponding residues.